-In October 2020, both members entered into a Standstill Agreement that paused both the actions related to the impending Funding Deadlock asserted by Seton and Notice of Breach asserted by Central Health.
-Both parties have agreed to a mediation process in an effort to facilitate negotiations and discuss possible amendments to existing agreements.
+In October 2020, both members entered into a Standstill Agreement that paused the actions related to the impending Funding Deadlock asserted by Seton and Notice of Breach asserted by Central Health.
+Both parties have agreed to a mediation process in an effort to facilitate possible amendments to existing agreements.
 Although both parties have been actively engaged in mediation, there is no assurance of a mutually agreeable resolution.